Pirates of the Caribbean: The Curse of the Black Pearl (video game)

-Pirates of the Caribbean: The Curse of the Black Pearl is a 2003 video game prequel to the film of the same name, developed by British company Pocket Studios.
+Pirates of the Caribbean: The Curse of the Black Pearl is a video game prequel to the film of the same name, developed by British company Pocket Studios and released for Game Boy Advance in 2003.

 Plot

 The game's plot takes place before the first film and follows Jack Sparrow in his adventures immediately after being marooned by Hector Barbossa on Rumrunner's Isle.
 He collects pieces of Barbossa's chart and pieces of Aztec gold so he can get revenge.
 While doing that, he searches for buried gold, steals ships, sacks Hispaniola, and does favors for the governor of Port Royal.

 Gameplay

 The player plays as Captain Jack Sparrow and cannot save their progress, instead the player must keep track of passwords that appear at the end of each level.
 The game is divided into separate missions.
 The two main aspects of the game are the land based adventure play and maneuvering a ship and having battles with other ships.
 The game does not follow the plot of the film of the same name but some characters and locations (like Port Royal) appear in the game.